nnichols/nnichols.github.io/_posts/2018-11-27-json-nesting.markdown

 WHERE unique_index = 4;
 ```

 For a simple add/replace, the JSON operators are pretty smooth.
 They syntactically stand out from the rest of PSQL, but I'm okay with that.
 If you're shifting paradigms, it's useful to have a visual indicator of what is what.
 The JSON(B) functions are all clearly labeled as such, so you should always know what to expect.

 Should.

 Let's say our site has grown to include a social aspect.
 It's 2018, so it was only inevitable.
 Our users now have the ability to list out their interests.
-The categories and lists on our front end changes daily, and we, the lowly back-end developers, decide to throw it in a new document column.
+The categories and lists on our front-end changes daily, and we, the lowly back-end developers, decide to throw it in a new document column.

 Here's what some sample data could look like: